ctnava/rxtechnotes/1_pharmacy.md

 Some basic values in ethical considerations include:

 - **Autonomy** of the patient to choose their treatment
+  - ⚠️ *Federal law protects the patient's right to refuse treatment*
 - **Beneficence** when treating patients
 - **Dignification** of the patient
 - **Non-Maleficence** when providing care